siriusastrebe/syc/README.md

 At this point alertMe will be called, and you will see an alert listing 1,2,3,4.

+`type` is the change type for the object, and can take the values `add`, `delete`, or `update`.

-Paths is a list of paths to the object that has been modified.
+`paths` is a list of paths to the object that has been modified from the root of the object structure.
 For example, if you were to modify the newly created property `ascending` as such:

     synced.ascending[4] = {value: 'five'}

-then alertMe would be called with the argument `property` set to `4` and `paths` being set to `[['ascending']]`.
+then alertMe would be called with the argument `property` set to `4` and `paths` being set to `[['ascending']]`, meaning you can access the modified value via `synced['ascending'][4]`.
 Multiple paths to the same object will be listed, but loops and circular references are ignored.

 - - -
 This library is a work in progress, don't mind the extra files lying around.
 All you need is server/syc.js and client/syc.js.